Vietoris-Rips Persistent Homology, Injective Metric Spaces, and The Filling Radius: Application: the filling radius, spread, and persistence

 \subsection{Stability of the filling radius}

 In \cite{liu}, Liu studies the mapping properties of the filling radius.
 His results can be interpreted as providing certain guarantees for how the filling radius changes under \emph{multiplicative} distortion of metrics.
-Here we study the effect of additive distortion. \begin{question} Under suitable restrictions, there exists a constant $L>0$ such that for all closed connected metric manifolds $M$ and $N$ it holds that
+Here we study the effect of additive distortion.